vmstan/vmstan.github.io/_posts/2016-12-08-apple-leather-case-for-iphone-7.md

 date: 2016-12-08 19:57
 ---

-#### I have an on-again, off-again relationship with iPhone cases.
+I have an on-again, off-again relationship with iPhone cases.
 I put them on.
 I take them off.

-I generally don’t like iPhone cases.
+I generally don’t like cases.
 I’ve only broken my iPhone one time and that was when my 6 Plus came out of my pocket attached to my hand, unintentionally, on a sticky day.
 My iPhone 5 and 6 were rarely in cases, and had minimal wear and tear.
 I’m usually pretty careful.
 I also buy AppleCare+ on them, even though I’m lucky enough to rarely need it.

 I’ve owned a variety of third-party cases over the years, from vendors like Mophie, Incase, Spigen, and Speck.
 I try a lot of these other cases mostly to be a resource for more case-needy friends and family, on what or not to buy.
 However, the only cases I personally tolerate are the official Apple cases.
 There are situations where you might need or want something more substantial, like if you’re working in construction or taking your phone spear-fishing, but otherwise I feel like the simplicity of the Apple cases go a long way in keeping the style of the device.